Job characteristic theory: Sociotechnical systems theory

 Sociotechnical systems theory predicts an increase in satisfaction and productivity through designing work that optimized person-technology interactions.

 Quality improvement theory

-Quality improvement theory is based on the idea that jobs can be improved through the analysis and optimized of work processes.
+Quality improvement theoryDeming, W. E. (1986).
+Out of the crisis.
+Cambridge, MA: Center for Advanced Engineering Study is based on the idea that jobs can be improved through the analysis and optimized of work processes.

 Adaptive structuration theory

 Adaptive structuration theory provides a way to look at the interaction between technology's intended and actual use in an organization, and how it can influence different work-related outcomes.

 Variations

 Reverse scoring correction

 Idaszak and Drasgow provided a corrected version of the Job Diagnostic Survey that corrected for one of the measurement errors in the instrument.
 It had been suggested that reverse scoring on several of the questions was to blame for the inconsistent studies looking at the factors involved in the Job Diagnostic Survey.
 Following a factor analysis, Idaszak and Drasgow found six factors rather than the theorized five characteristics proposed by the Job Characteristics Theory.
 Upon further investigation, they were able to show that the sixth factor was made up of the reverse coded items.
 The authors rephrased the questions, ran the analysis again, and found it removed the measurement error.